Rösti Tramples the Will of the People

 - Switzerland sells wolf massacre as success

-- Grazing by livestock changes soil, plants and insect populations
+- Livestock grazing alters soil, plant and insect populations

 - The insane hunt for wolves in Switzerland